leungkean/GSMRL/README.md

 ### Download data and data preprocess

 Download your training data into the data folder.
 You need to convert the data file into a pickle file.
 The structure of the data should be a dictionary.
-The keys are 'train','valid', and 'test' and the values are the corresponding data tuple (x, y).
+The keys are 'train', 'valid', and 'test' and the values are the corresponding data tuple (x, y).
 <br />
 You need to change the path for each dataset in `datasets` folder accordingly, in datasets folder, there is a corresponding file for each dataset that parse the data to fit the Tensorflow model.